Best Memory Foam Mattresses of 2023

 Soft side: 4-5/10; Firm side: 7/10

 If you’re a stomach sleeper, you may find more comfort on the flippable Layla’s firm side to help reduce stress on the spine and lower back.
 If you think you may like a firm mattress but don’t want to go too firm, a flippable mattress like the Layla that offers multiple options is a great choice.

 Layla’s copper properties are also great for pressure and pain relief—making your sleeping hours even more restful and restorative.
 We also love that Layla offers a lifetime warranty for as long as you own the mattress.

 This mattress receives only a 7.5/10 for its cooling capabilities.
 If you have a tendency to sleep super hot, the Layla mattress may not be the best choice.
-You might want to turn to an innerspring mattress instead, or perhaps the Cocoon Chill.
+You might want to turn to an innerspring or innerspring hybrid instead.